angulardart/site-angulardart/doc/Updating-Angular-docs.md

     **Note:** If an example is failing to upgrade, you can skip it using `--skip=<string>`.
     For example, the following command upgrades every example except template-syntax: `npx gulp pub-upgrade-and-check --skip=template`.
 For an example of doing the same on Travis, see the [diff from #1835](https://github.com/dart-lang/site-webdev/pull/1835/commits/755f30f982e3679ba84ed575ace741f6b697f6a5).

-    Again, you might see a message about forgetting to signal async completion.
-Ignore it.

  5. (Optional) [Pull submodule upstream changes](https://github.com/dart-lang/site-angulardart/wiki/Git-submodule-notes#pull-upstream-changes) if you'd like to have the latest.